The Evolving Role of Nursing

 70,000 Americans lost their lives to drug misuse in 2017.
 The number of people misusing prescription opioids in 2016 is even more alarming,

 11.4 million people.
 There is hope—however, a comprehensive approach from community-based programs to government action at every level is needed to address this crisis.

-Combating the opioid epidemic presents a complex set of challenges, from pain management to Substance Use Disorder (SUD) and Medication Assisted Treatment (MAT), that within the walls of Congress there are currently dozens of bills aimed at addressing this issue.
+Combating the opioid epidemic presents a complex set of challenges, from pain management to Substance Use Disorder (SUD) treatment and recovery and access to Medication Assisted Treatment (MAT), that within the walls of Congress there are currently dozens of bills aimed at addressing this issue.
 ANA scored a major victory when the SUPPORT for Patients and Communities Act (H.R.
 6) became law during the last session of Congress which gives nurse practitioners permanent authorization to prescribe MAT.

 A bill that ANA continues to monitor in this Congress is the Mainstreaming Addiction Treatment Act of 2019 introduced in the House as

 H.R.
 2482 by Congressman Paul Tonko (D-NY-20) and in the Senate as

 S. 2074 by Senator Maggie Hassan (D-NH).
 The bill aims to eliminate the separate registration requirement for dispensing narcotic drugs in schedule III, IV, or V (such as buprenorphine) for maintenance or detoxification treatment.
 Current law requires prescribers to apply for a waiver in order to prescribe buprenorphine to treat addiction after completing a multi-hour educational course.